uoguelph-mlrg/Theano-MPI/README.md

 * ASGD (Asynchronous Parallel)
 * EASGD (Elastic Averaging)

 Finally you can edit your launch_session.py and train your models.
-Below is an example launch script for trainig AlexNet on two GPUs:
+Below is an example launch script for trainig a customized ModelClass on two GPUs.
+More examples can be found [here](https://github.com/uoguelph-mlrg/Theano-MPI/tree/master/examples).

 ```python